phew! a lot of things happen in these journal entries, and a few require a bit of background that i haven’t written about before.

 i don’t think i talked about this yet, but mrs pv sent me a box! well, for me, kim, kapree and deb! it was packed full with food, candy, lotion, chapstick and the easter egg coloring kit (which gave me the idea to bring an american easter to my village). she is WAY too sweet. and like i told josh, she just wanted a daughter! so all of us girls decided we would gladly be her honorary peace corps daughters.

 she also sent funfetti cupcakes with the frosting, sprinkles and even the paper cupcake holders!! i made them right away and we had them when we were all at the house for a meeting. i saved a bunch for josh and chris [josh’s brother] to have when i went down to livingstone the next day. unfortunately, the frosting melted ALL over the place, indlucing my book bag. but they still tasted the same. needless to say, mrs pv is the nicest lady that i have ever become pen pals with!

 13 april 2009

-biking home the long way, i stopped at david’s place and chated with him for a while. they (all the kids adopted by ms peyton [the woman who founded the school]) are having a memorial service for her at the end of the month. apparently, kaonde, the first president of zambia, is coming. and even the us ambassador to zambia. it’s going to be way bigger than i thought, so i should really try and get there!
+then i biked home the long way and got stopped at david’s place. so i chatted with him for a while. they (all the kids adopted by ms peyton [the woman who founded the school]) are having a memorial service for her at the end of the month and apparently, kaonde, the first president of zambia, is coming, as well as the us ambassador to zambia. so it’s going to be way bigger than i thought, so i should really try and get there!